Join Our FREE Live Webinar

 A short sale, on the other hand, is an alternative to foreclosure.
 It takes place when the outstanding mortgage loan is higher than what the property can achieve when sold.

-In short sale, the lender accepts a discounted amount from the buyer and, releases the security for the loan to avoid potential losses.
+In a short sale, the lender accepts a discounted amount from the buyer and releases the security for the loan to avoid potential losses.

 Following the above discussion, there is no doubt REO properties are a rewarding investment opportunity with lucrative returns for real estate investors.